How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 A: The great thing about Full-duplex on AllStar (with duplex=3 in rpt.conf, not 2 or 4 which is a repeater), is that it does NOT repeat your Tx audio into the Rx audio that goes back to you.
 Thus it's no different than talking on a speakerphone – you hear the other people on the call but it doesn't feed back your own audio.
 Because of this, Full-Duplex is actually much easier to use on AllStar than it is on satellites or non-ASL-linked repeaters.

-Q: Wouldn't the usbradio carrierfrom=vox mode cause delays in detecting audio or other issues?
+Q: Wouldn't the USBRadio carrierfrom=vox mode cause delays in detecting audio or other issues?

-A:There are a lot of misconceptions about the ASL usbradio driver carrierfrom=vox mode.
+A:There are a lot of misconceptions about the ASL USBRadio driver carrierfrom=vox mode.
 This Guide discusses this in detail.
 To sum it up, this DSP function in ASL is in reality a sensitive and precise Rx Carrier Detect function.
 I didn't think it would work so well either when I first tried it but then found that it works exactly like it should, with no delays in detecting audio and no false carrier drops.
 It's sensitive enough to detect even ~1mV of background noise.

 The RX HT is either going to output 0 Volts (or well under 1mV) when squelched, or some signal > ~1mV when a signal is present.
 Carrierfrom=vox mode just differentiates between these 2 states.
 Thus it's a simpler scenario than what most VOX circuits were designed for.
-The term VOX (Voice-Operated Transmit) is somewhat misleading here in fact, because this particular usbradio DSP function is processing Receive audio to determine RXCD.
+The term VOX (Voice-Operated Transmit) is somewhat misleading here in fact, because this particular USBRadio DSP function is processing Receive audio to determine RXCD.

 Q: Isn't carrierfrom=dsp mode even better and more powerful than vox mode?

 A: The RX HT has both squelch and Tone squelch enabled, thus there is only audio on the RX audio line when a signal is present with sufficient level and valid CTCSS tone.
 Usbradio's carrierfrom=vox mode then sees the signal and immediately sets RXCD.
 This is a simple and reliable process.
-Usbradio's carrierfrom=dsp mode is typically used with "flat" (unfiltered, preemphasized) discriminator audio which gives ASL full control over squelch and CTCSS detection, but this node is not repeating audio to an RF transmitter, the Rx audio goes only to a VOIP codec at an 8KHz sample-rate where it is then filtered to the same ~250 Hz – 3.5KHz bandwidth typical of a speaker output, and the squelch functions of the HTs work very well.
+Usbradio's carrierfrom=dsp mode is used only with "flat" (unfiltered, preemphasized) discriminator audio which gives ASL full control over squelch and CTCSS detection, but this node is not repeating audio to an RF transmitter, the Rx audio goes only to a VOIP codec at an 8KHz sample-rate where it is then filtered to the same ~250 Hz – 3.5KHz bandwidth typical of a speaker output, and the squelch functions of the HTs work very well.

 You could tap into the raw discriminator audio in an HT and use carrierfrom=dsp mode, which could result in slightly higher audio quality and shorter squelch tails, but as the audio quality of the node is already indistinguishable from users going into repeaters directly on Analog FM, and the squelch tails on the RT85s are not unusually loud or long, it's unlikely that such a modification would be worth the hassle.
 Also, newer HTs are unlikely to have a discriminator audio line available as they tend to use a single IC that does all conversions and DSP between RF and filtered audio.
 I have not seen a schematic for the RT85 but according to the Baofeng UV-82 schematic (an almost identical HT) it uses an RDA1846 single-chip transceiver, which does not appear to have any option for unfiltered discriminator audio output.